 Alamere Falls is probably the most popular sight at Point Reyes.
 The water cascades over a 30 feet tall cliff onto Wildcat Beach – or into the ocean at high tide.
 But when the 2.5 miles long beach exists it’s a pretty sight, as well, and you can walk from Wildcat Campground to Alamere Falls on the beach.

-But you need to do some hiking to enjoy the beauty of Alamere Falls.
-Wildcat Campground can be accessed on several trails and from there it’s only a light walk to the waterfall.
+You need to do some hiking to enjoy the beauty of Alamere Falls though.
+Wildcat Campground can be accessed on several trails and from there it’s only an easy walk to the waterfall.
 We started our hike at the Palomarin Trailhead and reached Alamere Falls in 1-2 hours.
 But walking and chilling out on Wildcat Beach easily made it a day hike.

 Laguna Trail & Limantour Beach Walk